Floorp-Projects/Floorp/remote/doc/Prefs.md

 Defines the remote protocols that are active.
 Available protocols are, WebDriver BiDi (`1`), and CDP (`2`).
 Multiple protocols can be activated at the same time by using bitwise or with the values.
-Defaults to `3` in Nightly builds, and `2` otherwise.
+Defaults to `3` (WebDriver BiDi and CDP).

 ### `remote.log.level`